Canton Coup: Aftermath

-The Canton Coup effectively ended the efforts of the Chinese Communists and Soviets to undermine the Nationalists through steady work to strengthen the party's left wing at the expense of its right.
+The Canton Coup effectively ended the efforts of the Chinese Communists and the Soviet Union to undermine the right wing of the Nationalists through steady work to strengthen the party's left wing.
 As the Soviets were anxious to maintain their influence and Chiang had need of their help in the upcoming Northern Expedition; however, he and A.S.
 Bubnov negotiated a new accord.
 The Soviets would maintain some advisors and provide support but recall Kuibishev, provide a list of Communist members in the KMT and accept that Communists would no longer hold top cabinet positions.
 On 3 April a public telegram from Chiang stated that the affair was a "limited and individual matter" of "a small number of members of our Party who had carried out an anti-revolutionary plot".
 He removed some right-wingers from leadership, including Wu Tiecheng, and criticized the Western Hills Group.
 He also forbade right-wing demonstrations and never publicly questioned the United Front.
-Trotsky in Russia and the central committees of the Communist parties in Shanghai and Guangdong all opposed the arrangement with Chiang, but Stalin backed it.
+Trotsky in Russia and the central committees of the Communist Party in Shanghai and Guangdong all opposed the arrangement with Chiang, but Stalin backed it.
 On May 15 the Nationalists required the Communists "not to entertain any doubt on or criticize Dr Sun or his principles"; to provide lists of their members within the Nationalist Party; to not exceed one-third of the membership of any municipal, provincial or central party committee; and not to serve as the head of any government department or party.
 The same session formalized Chiang's leadership of the party and army, ending civilian oversight of the Nationalist military.
 "Emergency decrees" soon expanded Chiang's power for the duration of the Northern Expedition, although his direct control of the military remained partial owing to its regional composition and divided loyalties.

-On 7 April Wang Jingwei resigned his posts and announced he would travel abroad; he left for France secretly on May 11.
+On 7 April, Wang Jingwei resigned his posts and announced he would travel abroad; he left for France secretly on May 11.
 Bubnov was recalled to Russia the same month.
 Wang finally returned in April of the next year, invited by Borodin to counter Chiang's success.
 Zhou Enlai, removed from his posts in Guangzhou, travelled to Shanghai, where he organized strikes by hundreds of thousands of factory workers in February and March 1927.

 Controversy

-The Communists denied that there was any plot against Chiang Kai-shek and claimed that his actions were simply intended to remove the left-wing Wang Jingwei from influence over the National Revolutionary Army and over Guangzhou's important military academy.
+The CCP denied that there was any plot against Chiang Kai-shek and claimed that his actions were simply intended to remove the left-wing Wang Jingwei from influence over the National Revolutionary Army and over Guangzhou's important military academy.

-Historians disagree on whether the incident was plotted by Chiang Kai-shek; (Note: Zhang Qianwu has gone so far as questioning whether Li was even the captain of the Zhongshan and argued from surviving records that Li's "orders" were forgeries and that the actual commander was Zhang Chentong.) a Communist plot to kidnap him and remove him to Vladivostok; or the whole affair was merely "a series of miscommunications, misunderstandings, faulty telephone connections and personal rivalries among junior staff".
+Historians disagree on whether the incident was plotted by Chiang Kai-shek; (Note: Zhang Qianwu has gone so far as questioning whether Li was even the captain of the Zhongshan and argued from surviving records that Li's "orders" were forgeries and that the actual commander was Zhang Chentong.) a CCP plot to kidnap him and remove him to Vladivostok; or the whole affair was merely "a series of miscommunications, misunderstandings, faulty telephone connections and personal rivalries among junior staff".